 “Artisan,” in the case of DE razors, is somewhat of a stretch.
 An artisanal product is usually understood as being made by hand, though some tools and machines are used—a potter’s wheel, a mixer, a hammer and anvil.
 But no one seriously contemplates the task of, say, using a hand file to shape a DE head.

-Still, the razors made by Wolfman Razors (some of which are sold via LA Shaving Soap Company) and Above the Tie (discussed in the Forbes article on entrepreneurship), although created by CNC machining, do have one maker and designer.
+Still, the razors made by Wolfman Razors (some of which are sold via LA Shaving Soap Company) and Above the Tie (discussed in the Forbes article on entrepreneurship), although created by CNC machining (Wikipedia.
+Here is another article about CNC machining from 3dhubs) do have one maker and designer.
 And the RazoRock Stealth and Baby Smooth are driven by the vision of one man, who works in collaboration with a machine shop.
 (The RazoRock line seems to be an on-going development project in which works in progress are occasionally offered for sale, but a sustained supply has not yet been established.)

 It is the individual vision and the piece-by-piece creation of the objects that give them the sort of attention and craftsmanlike care that marks an artisanal product.
 Weber razors, when they were being made, fit into this category.
 (The Mongoose single-edge razor designed to use Artist Club blades seems to belong in this quasi-artisanal category, though it is not a DE razor.)